Friedensfeld Midlands Moravian Church and Manse

 The Friedensfeld Midlands Moravian Church and Manse are historic buildings in Christiansted, Saint Croix, Virgin Islands.

+History

 The present church building was built in 1854, replacing a structure that had been dedicated on February 12, 1819.
 The 4 acre property, with its two contributing buildings, was added to the National Register of Historic Places on July 1, 1976.
 It has an associated cemetery.

 The two-story church, with its central section about 55 × 77 ft in plan, was one of the largest wood-frame structures in the U.S. Virgin Islands, and was deemed to be "significant for its unusual combination of combination of Carpenter's Gothic and Classical Revival elements.

 The church may have been prefabricated in Germany and assembled by German craftsmen plus local builders.

 The manse building is about 70 × 42 ft in plan, and is connected to the church by a stone pathway.
 It was built in c.1810.